tiki-deprecated/integrations/snowflake/README.md

 # TIKI <> Snowflake Integration

-A Snowflake compatible external function for validating data licenses with TIKI.
+Integrate TIKI with your Snowflake instance for listing zero-party data on Snowflake's Marketplace.

+### Requires

-Requires data in Snowflake (ACCOUNTADMIN privileges or a role with the CREATE INTEGRATION privilege.), corresponding license records in TIKI and
+- A [Snowflake](https://signup.snowflake.com) account with ACCOUNTADMIN privileges or a role with teh CREATE integration privilege
-API Keys.
-Requires an AWS account w/ the ability to create API Gateway + Lambda using CF. Upload function to s3.
+- An AWS account with permissions to create IAM roles, an API Gateway, and a Lambda function using CloudFormation.
+- An S3 bucket in the same Region to upload/host the function zip.
+- A [TIKI account](https://console.mytiki.com), with a project and corresponding API keys.

 ## How it works
-It utilizes ptr records from your snowflake table to filter valid data licenses returning a boolean if that record has a valid license.
+Utilizing [PTR records](https://mytiki.com/docs/license-customization) in your Table, the [Snowflake External Function](https://docs.snowflake.com/en/sql-reference/external-functions-creating-aws-planning) resolves rows against TIKI's [List Licenses API](https://mytiki.com/reference/list-licenses) returning a boolean if there is or is not a corresponding valid license.

+### Limits
-Works for millions rows, with pagination handled on the TIKI side.
-Only limits are Snowflake <> Lambda request payload size and Network Timeout.
+Works for millions of rows, with pagination handled by TIKI.
+Only limits imposed are your Snowflake <> API Gateway/Lambda payload size limits and network timeouts.

+### Example

-given a table like:
+Given a Table like:

 `SELECT * FROM demo;`